Qtt4423/Qtt4423.Github.io/tableau_education.md

   - 🕰️	Time frame: as of August 2017<br><br>

 **The Dashboard:** [Linked Tableau Dashboard](https://public.tableau.com/app/profile/quy.tran4833/viz/EducationMassSchoolDashBoard/Dashboard1?publish=yes)<br>
-breaks down key data to reveal where the money goes and how schools measure up in areas like academic performance and funding allocation.<br><br>
+breaks down key data to reveal where the money goes and how schools measure up in areas like academic performance and funding allocation.

 ---
 **The Analysis and Commentary:** [Video Link](https://www.loom.com/share/ff138cb1308142208182dc7022075286)<br>